bbbscarter/GodotRuntimeDebugTools/README.md

 # Runtime Debug Tools for Godot
-A proof-of-concept Godot addon that attempts to improve the runtime debugging experience.
+A proof-of-concept Godot addon that attempts to extend and improve the runtime debugging experience.

 # Features
+- Works with both 2D and 3D scenes.
-- Debug Camera.
-A simple in game debug camera for navigating around the live scene.
+- Debug camera.
+A simple in-game debug camera for navigating around the live scene.
 This somewhat mimics the in-editor camera experience.
 - In-game object picker.
-While using the debug camera, clicking the mouse will select the object under the mouse.
-This will also select the object in the Godot editor remote tree inspector.
+While using the debug camera, clicking the mouse will select the object under the mouse, highlighting it with a visible gizmo in the runtime and selecting the object in the Godot Editor remote tree inspector.
-- In-game object selection.
-Selecting a node in the Godot Editor, or using the in-game object picker, will visually select it in the Debug Camera view, with a visible widget.
+- Editor object picker synchronised with the running application.
+Selecting a node in the Godot Editor, will visually select it in the runtime debug view with a visible gizmo.
+- Optionally, turning on 2D or 3D Debug mode pauses the running game.
+This makes debugging easier, and also prevents running game code from interfering with debug controls.
 - Runtime toggling of debug features.
 The remote inspector popup menu exposes various debug visualisation options.
 Including:
   - Wireframe mode.